Featured Project

 Process Design and System Analysis

 SOFC/GT systems are highly complex and interdependent systems.
 While multiple groups have researched and built various SOFC/GT architectures over the last few decades, there is no consensus on the optimal system configuration.
-At the project’s onset ARPA-E provided guidance in terms of power level (100 kWe), efficiency target (>70%), fuel (natural gas), and that the SOFC should be integrated with a GT in a pressurized configuration.
-Beyond this general guidance the project team was responsible for determining how to achieve these objectives.
+At the project’s onset ARPA-E provided guidance in terms of power level (100 kWe, later changed to 50 kWe), efficiency target (>70%), fuel (natural gas), and that the SOFC should be integrated with a GT in a pressurized configuration.
+Beyond this guidance the project team was responsible for determining how to achieve these objectives.

 In parallel to the dynamic system modeling efforts, Czero developed a detailed Piping and Instrumentation Diagram (P&ID) of the system.
 The P&ID, along with the system requirement document, serve as key elements detailing the proposed system design ensuring it is well understood and agreed upon between the various internal and external team members.